FlexConv: Continuous Kernel Convolutions with Differentiable Kernel Sizes: Introduction

 FlexConvs can be deployed at higher resolutions than those observed during training, simply by using a more densely sampled grid of kernel indices.
 However, the high bandwidth of the kernel can lead FlexConv to learn kernels that show aliasing at higher resolutions, if the kernel bandwidth exceeds the Nyquist frequency.
 To solve this problem, we propose to parameterize convolutional kernels as \textit{Multiplicative Anisotropic Gabor Networks} (MAGNets).
 MAGNets are a new class of Multiplicative Filter Networks \citep{fathony2021multiplicative} that allows us to analyze and control the frequency spectrum of the generated kernels.
 We use this analysis to regularize FlexConv against aliasing.
 With this regularization, FlexConvs can be directly deployed at higher resolutions with minimal accuracy loss.
 Furthermore, MAGNets provide higher descriptive power and faster convergence speed than existing continuous kernel parameterizations \citep{schutt2017schnet, finzi2020generalizing, romero2021ckconv}.
 This leads to important improvements in classification accuracy (Sec.~\ref{sec:experiments}).

-\textit{Flexible Size Continuous Kernel CNNs} (FlexNets) learn the size of their convolutional kernels at every layer, and easily model long-term dependencies without the need of pooling.
-FlexNets achieve state-of-the-art across several sequential datasets, match performance of recent works with learnable kernel sizes with less compute, and are competitive with much deeper ResNets \citep{he2016deep} when applied on image benchmark datasets.
-Thanks to the ability of FlexConvs to generalize across resolutions, FlexNets can be efficiently trained at low-resolution, e.g., $16\times16$ CIFAR images, and deployed directly on the original data resolution, e.g., $32\times32$ CIFAR images.
+Our experiments show that CNNs with FlexConvs, coined \textit{FlexNets}, achieve state-of-the-art across several sequential datasets, match performance of recent works with learnable kernel sizes with less compute, and are competitive with much deeper ResNets \citep{he2016deep} when applied on image benchmark datasets.
+Thanks to the ability of FlexConvs to generalize across resolutions, FlexNets can be efficiently trained at low-resolution to save compute, e.g., $16\times16$ CIFAR images, and be deployed on the original data resolution with marginal accuracy loss, e.g., $32\times32$ CIFAR images.

 In summary, our \textbf{contributions} are: \begin{itemize}[topsep=0pt, leftmargin=*] \item We introduce the \textit{Flexible Size Continuous Kernel Convolution} (FlexConv), a convolution operation able to learn \emph{high bandwidth} convolutional kernels of varying size end-to-end. \item Our proposed \textit{Multiplicative Anisotropic Gabor Networks} (MAGNets) allow for analytic control of the properties of the generated kernels.
-This property allows us to construct analytic alias-free convolutional kernels that generalize to higher resolutions.
-In addition, MAGNets show higher descriptive power and faster convergence speed than existing kernel parameterizations. \item \textit{Flexible Size Continuous Kernel CNNs} (FlexNets) obtain state-of-the-art across several sequential datasets, and match recent works with learnable kernel size on CIFAR-10 with less compute. \end{itemize}
+This property allows us to construct analytic alias-free convolutional kernels that generalize to higher resolutions, and to train FlexNets at low resolution and deploy them at higher resolutions.
+Moreover, MAGNets show higher descriptive power and faster convergence speed than existing kernel parameterizations. \item CNN architectures with FlexConvs (FlexNets) obtain state-of-the-art across several sequential datasets, and match recent works with learnable kernel size on CIFAR-10 with less compute. \end{itemize}